Home

 Having those suckers come loose on a rough road, on an otherwise glorious RV Boondocking trip would be a bad thing! .......
 "Gee Martha, doesn't that look like our Fifth Wheel rolling across that cornfield all by itself?"

-That and the hitch is starting to look a little shaby isn't it?
+That and the hitch is starting to look a little shabby isn't it?
 Soon as the weather permits I'm going to have to do a little painting to shine it up a mite.
 It takes a lot of weather out there in front like it is!

 We pulled a bit over 2,000 miles to Wisconsin and back, in hellatious wind, and some clankity bang rough roads.
 There was no handling change that I could detect, positive or negative, from the flipped axles.